Birth control and family planning

 IUD (INTRAUTERINE DEVICE):

-- The IUD is a small plastic or copper device placed inside the woman's uterus by her health care provider.
+- The IUD is a small plastic or copper device placed inside the woman's uterus by her provider.
 Some IUDs release small amounts of progestin.
 IUDs may be left in place for 5 to 10 years, depending on the device used.

 - IUDs can be placed at almost any time.